AI & Agents

 └── requirements.txt # Dependencies for your toolkit

 You need to specify the dependencies your tool will use.
-Add requests to your requirements.txt file to enable HTTP communication with the Fastio API:
+Add requests to your requirements.txt file so the toolkit can POST JSON-RPC calls to the Fastio MCP server:

 requests